atomone-hub/atomone/x/dynamicfee/README.md

   // FeeDenom is the denom that will be used for all fee payments. string fee_denom = 10;

-  // Enabled is a boolean that determines whether the EIP1559 fee market is
+  // Enabled is a boolean that determines whether the EIP1559 dynamic fee
-  // enabled.
+  // pricing is enabled.
   bool enabled = 11;
 }
 ```